microsoft/windows-ai-studio-templates/samples/basic-workflow/README.md

 Press **F5** in VS Code to start debugging.
 This will:
 1. Start the HTTP server with debugging enabled
-2. Open the AI Toolkit Test Tool for interactive testing
+2. Open the AI Toolkit Agent Inspector for interactive testing
 3. Allow you to set breakpoints and inspect the workflow

 ### Option 2: Run in Terminal